tseemann/snippy/README.md

 .log | A log file with the commands run and their outputs .aligned.fa | A version of the reference but with `-` at position with `depth=0` and `N` for `0 < depth < --mincov` (**does not have variants**)

-Previous Snippy 3.x versions also produced:
+:warning: Snippy 4.x does **NOT** produce the following files that Snippy 3.x did

 Extension | Description
 ----------|--------------